Refried Black Beans

 You can make this refried bean recipe in a few simple steps:

-Remove the beans from the heat and then place into your serving dish.
+- Remove the beans from the heat and then place into your serving dish.
+Top with crumbles of queso fresco and cilantro.
+Serve immediately with any extra lime wedges.

 What to Serve with Refried Black Beans

-I always serve tortilla chips, fresh guacamole and salsa with our Mexican food dishes too.
+Refried black beans go with any tacos, too.
+And I always serve tortilla chips, fresh guacamole and salsa with our Mexican food dishes too.
 It's a must!
-Leftover refried beans are good with chips too.
+Leftover refried beans make great nacho toppings.

 Tips for Success